General Laboratory Guidelines

 Preservatives

 Some tests or collection procedures require additives to the timed urine container.
-Please refer to the individual test listings for details of preservative requirements.
+Please refer to the individual tests in the test catalog for details of preservative requirements.

 Patient Preparation

 Adequately pre-hydrate the patient to assure good urine flow.
-Dietary restrictions are required for some procedures and are specified in the individual test listings.
+Dietary restrictions are required for some procedures and are specified in the individual test listings in the test catalog.

 Procedure